 UNIX is the operating system of choice for large central research computers and it is particularly well suited for dealing with very large data problems and computationally intensive statistical analyses.
 As an added advantage, users can connect remotely with a thin client over essentially any speed of network connection and still have access to their data and analytical software.
 This workshop will show you everything you need to conduct analyses on the CRS UNIX servers.

-Enrollment in these workshops is open to all Division of Social Science faculty and graduate students.
+Enrollment in these workshops is open to all IT L&S supported faculty and graduate students.